-Shugart Carey argue that leaislative ratification the cabinet effective an parliamentary measure to improve governability, allowing participation of both branches the conformation of government.
-On the other hand, Pasquino questions unified functioning "compound cabinets", although referrina semipresidential regimes.
+13 Shugart and Carey argue that legislative ratification of the cabinet is an effective parliamentary measure to improve governability, allowing participation of both branches in the conformation of government.
+On the other hand, Pasquino questions the unified functioning of "compound cabinets", although referring to semipresidential regimes.
 See Shugart & Carey (1992, ch.
 6) and Pasquino (2007).
-14. Beltrones was later elected deputy and became leader of the PRI group in the 2012-2015 legislature.
+14 Beltrones was later elected deputy and became leader of the PRI group in the 2012-2015 legislature.